 The issue of academic dishonesty has become a growing issue with which most universities have had to contend.
-There are various reasons why students 'cheat' in their classes such as lack of time, unwillingness to put forth own effort, lack of understanding of course material or assignments, and a different interpretation of what constitutes academic dishonesty.
+There are various reasons why students 'cheat' in their classes such as lack of time, unwillingness to put forth their own effort, lack of understanding of course material or assignments, and a different interpretation of what constitutes academic dishonesty.
 In this class, academic dishonesty is broadly defined as the use of someone else's work as yours.
 This includes some obvious actions such as:

-- Having someone take a class for you - Having someone take or complete part of your test or an assignment for you - Having someone else write a paper, or a section of a paper for you - Using a quote or direct passage from some secondary source (e.g., book, article) in a paper without citing it (this does not include your responses provided on tests that are taken directly from the professor's lecture or other class material] - Working collaboratively on projects or assignments that are expected to be completed on an individual basis. - There also other actions that are considered academically dishonest that are less obvious: - o Submitting a paper that utilizes another person or source's theories, thoughts, ideas, concepts without proper citation - o Using a paper or assignment, or a segment of a previous paper or assignment created by another group in which you participated. - Taking material off the Internet and using it without full and proper citation.
+- Having someone take a class for you - Having someone take or complete part of your test or an assignment for you - Having someone else write a paper, or a section of a paper for you

+- Using a quote or direct passage from some secondary source (e.g., book, article) in a paper without citing it (this does not include your responses provided on tests that are taken directly from the professor's lecture or other class material] - Working collaboratively on projects or assignments that are expected to be completed on an individual basis. - There also other actions that are considered academically dishonest that are less obvious: - Submitting a paper that utilizes another person or source's theories, thoughts, ideas, concepts without proper citation - O Using a paper or assignment, or a segment of a previous paper or assignment created by another group in which you participated. - o Taking material off the Internet (including using generative AI to create content) and using it without full and proper citation.

 The above list of actions is not intended to be exhaustive.
-If you have any question about what is an appropriate way to cite particular information, please contact your instructor or TA.
+If you have any question about what how to appropriately cite particular information, please contact me.
+Consequences for academic dishonesty include receiving no credit for the assignment, failing the course, or more serious disciplinary action.